The Influence of the Rocky Horror Picture Show on the Queer Movement

 A Villain CAN be a Decent Representation

-Rocky Horror not only portrays a loud, proud Dr. Frank-N-Furter who is shown to be stunning and attractive to both Janet and Brad, but it also quite clearly depicts the polycule* relationship between several of the characters: Frank, Magenta, Riff Raff, and Columbia.
+Rocky Horror not only portrays a loud, proud Dr. Frank-N-Furter as confident, glamorous, and undeniably attractive to both Janet and Brad, but it also presents a fluid approach to relationships and sexuality.
+The film depicts sexual and romantic connections that extend beyond traditional monogamy, particularly among Frank, Magenta, Riff Raff, and Columbia.

 *Polycule – a connected network of people in a non-monogamous relationship.
 Used by the polyamory community.